vhscom/archuro/README.md

 ## Requirements

-- macOS though platform agnostic use is under consideration
+- macOS though platform agnostic use is under consideration.
-- Understanding of symlinks, dotfiles and how to run `stow --help`
+- Understanding of symlinks, dotfiles and how to run `stow --help`.
-- Basic command line skills and patience reading instructions
+- Basic command line skills and patience reading instructions.

 ## Installation

-Assumes basic knowledge of command line, git and file system management.
+Assumes basic knowledge of command line, git and file system management. **During development of Archuro you will also be expected to understand Shell Script and trace through `bin/archuro` to understand how it works.**

 1. Copy repository source code.
 2. Run `make install` to move `bin/archuro` to `/usr/local/bin`.

+To uninstall run `make uninstall` from the project root directory to remove the binary installed.
+Then use the `stow` and `brew` commands to unlink remaining dotfiles and uninstall optional packages.
+See `stow -h` and `brew bundle -h` for help.

+## Configuration

+1. Review the dotfiles in the `stow` directory and update as desired.
-3. Run `archuro init` to install build essentials.
-Add `-S` to proceed with [GNU Stow] (recommended).
+2. Run `archuro init` to install build essentials.
+3. Rerun `archuro init` with option `-S` use [GNU Stow] to symlink dotfiles from `stow` directory to the current user `$HOME`.
+Command will error if dotfile already exists to prevent overwriting existing config.
-4. Finally, run `archuro install` to install dependencies.
+4. Finally, run `archuro install` to install [optional dependencies](#package-management).

 Repeat steps 2-3 on an [Extended Build](#extended-builds) of Arch Linux to share your dotfiles.
-To uninstall remove the binary installed.
-Then use the `stow` and `brew` commands to unlink remaining dotfiles and uninstall optional packages.

- the CLI run `make uninstall` from the Archuro project root directory.

 ## Usage

-Run `archuro --help` after [installation](#installation) for Archuro command-line usage instructions.

 To create a throwaway Arch Linux container run `archuro tty` or run `bash` and press `Ctrl+p`.
-To get a reusable container create an [extended build](#extended-builds).
-Use `archuro ps` to view running containers and `archuro attach` to attach a tty to a running arch container.

-Install [GNU Stow] and symlink dotfiles using `archuro init -S`.
+To create a reusable Arch Linux container run `archuro save && archuro run`.
+See [Extended Builds](#extended-builds) for help.

+Most actions in Archuro expect you're using [GNU Stow] to safely symlink your dotfiles from the `stow` directory.
+If you have an existing "dotfiles" repository and wish to share your shell configuration files inside Arch Linux run `archuro init` with the `-S` flag to your `$HOME` run `archuro init -S` from the project root directory after downloading a copy of Archuro.

+Run `archuro --help` after [installation](#installation) for command-line usage instructions.

 ## SSH protocol support

+Work in progress...

 Create an [extended build](#extended-builds) using `archuro save --ssh` to enable SSH protocol support.
 Setting this option enables SSK key sharing from host using SSH Agent via `SSH_AUTH_SOCK`.
 For background on why this functionality exists in Docker see [Build secrets and SSH forwarding in Docker 18.09](https://medium.com/@tonistiigi/build-secrets-and-ssh-forwarding-in-docker-18-09-ae8161d066).